-The Principality of Liechtenstein's official development cooperation agency Liechtenstein Development Service LED is a Solidar Suisse partner in the Burkina Faso programme.
+Department of Foreign Affairs supports the development cooperation programmes of Solidar Suisse with an annual contribution.
+Solidar Suisse is a member cooperation agency Liechtenstein Development Service LED is a Solidar Suisse partner in the Burkina Faso programme.

 The EU co-funds projects of Solidar Suisse in the field of human rights and democracy.